Your First Plugin

 Rules: rule.NewRules(rule.ToMe()).And(rule.Command("echo"))

-field can be composed of several rules, and each rule can specify a logical relationship between them.
-The message received will be passed to the handler only if it meets the rules in Rules
+The Rules field can be composed of several rules, and each rule can specify a logical relationship between them.
+The message received will be passed to the handler only if it meets the rules in Rules.

 Handler: func(a *adapter.Adapter, msg message.Message) bool {